zenika-open-source/FAQ/docs/installation.md

 > If you do not indicate an API key for Algolia, the application will simply
 > return an empty result when searching

+## Mailgun

+> Note: Mailgun is optional for the development.
+>
+> If you do not indicate an API key for Mailgun, the application will silently
+> throw an error in graphcool logs

 ## Start

 Finally, start the application